pmccrind/slide_puzzle/README.md

 ## Stretch Goals

 * Your page already shuffles if you refresh it.
 Your goal is to add a button below your table that when pressed will also shuffle the game board.
 * Make you puzzle from a 3x3 into a 4x4.
+Hint you will not need to modify the JS file to do this, you only need to modify the HTML and the CSS files.
 * Print above the game board but below the your heading "You Win!" when the puzzle is complete.

 ### Resources